CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 4) A security group named `ECS staging - ECS Security Group` in the VPC.
 You can find it in `VPC ..
 Security Groups`.
 **Record the Security Group ID, we'll add it to the Run Environment in CloudReactor.**
+5) Once you've recorded the Subnet IDs and Security Group IDs, under "ECS resource creation", you'll see `Cluster [the name of the cluster you created]`.
+Clicking this link will take you to the cluster's details page; **record the `Cluster ARN`** you see here.

 At this point, you have a working ECS environment.